dpellegr/PolyGear/README.md

 ![](https://raw.githubusercontent.com/dpellegr/PolyGear/master/imgs/PolyGear.gif "PolyGear")

-PolyGear is a powerful OpenSCAD library for the generation of **spur** and **bevel gears** as a single polyhedron.
+PolyGear is a powerful OpenSCAD library to create **spur** and **bevel gears** as a single polyhedron.
 The library allows full control of the **involute tooth profile**, including pressure angle, backlash, variable helix angle, addendum, dedendum and profile shifting.

 Being able to vary the helix angle allows for instantaneous generation and switch between herringbone, zerol, spiral and customized profiles; all constructed as a single and smooth polyhedron even for small facet number.